vpython/glowscript/README.md

 First install [Docker](https://www.docker.com/products/docker-desktop).
 Once installed, start the Docker desktop application.

 Next check out or download the glowscript repository.
-Then:
+Then, in a terminal window, change directory to the glowscript repository and type:

       docker-compose up